 Since 2006, some fishery observers have also been collecting data for a special project on octopus.
 These observers record the individual weights of all octopus caught to improve size frequency distribution data.
 The observers also determine and record the sex of each octopus from external characters (male octopus have one arm especially adapted for mating).
 Octopus are also sampled in processing plants.
-Data collection for this project continues through 2011.
+Data collection for this project continues through 2012.

-The special project data reflect the size selectivity in gear as seen in Figure 3.
+The special project data reflect the size selectivity in gear as seen in Figure 22.3.
 Octopus collected on cod pot boats were generally in the range of 5-20 kg, while octopus caught in trawl gear were often less than 2 kg.
 All of the octopus observed at the processing plants were over 3 kg gutted weight, with average gutted weights of 13.3 and 13.4 kg for males and females respectively.
 Male octopus predominated in pot catch and processing plant deliveries in both years by a factor of at least 2:1.
 Sex ratios from octopus observed on vessels differed between the two years, in part because the 2007 data includes both winter 2007 and fall 2006 data.
-In the first year of the study, males predominated in pot catch but females dominated in other gear types.
-In 2007, males were more common in bottom trawl catch; the sex ratio in pot catch was near even, and females predominated in pelagic trawl and longline observations.
-As more data are acquired for this project we hope to use it to look at seasonal patterns in sex ratios in order to gain insight into reproductive timing.
+In the first year of the study, males predominated in pot catch was near even, and females predominated in pelagic trawl and longline observations.
 The reason that pot catch seems to include more males than other gear types is not known, but probably reflects the fact that pots select for larger animals and draw catch by scent.
 It is possible that male octopus move around more than females in searching for mates, and so have a higher chance of encountering pots (Roland Anderson, Seattle Aquarium, personal communication Oct 2007).